Lecture 2

 Profiling

-Profiling your code is, together with benchmarking, probably one of the most important tools for improving the performance of your code.
+Profiling your code is, together with benchmarking, is one of the most important tools for improving the performance of your code.
 In general, profiling will show you where in your program you spend the most amount of time.
 However, there are also more specific purpose profiling tools like cachegrind which can tell you about cache hits amongst other things, some of these are contained with the valgrind program.
 You can find a plethora of profilers in the rust perf book.

 [profile.release]